paulh1am/paulh1am.github.io/_projects/irc-digital-ux.markdown

 <h3>Graphics:</h3>
 <br/>
-Created digital assets for use across web, social and video and designed motion graphics and video content.
-Built video graphics templates with Javascript/Adobe Extendscript and developed video graphics library.
+I also created digital assets for use across web, social and video and designed motion graphics and video content.
+One noteable project was coding video graphics templates with Javascript/Adobe Extendscript and creating/maintaining the video graphics library, saving time and cost across the org's entire video operation.

 <br/>